Innovation Network / Skill UP ROUND 3

 Click here for Round 1 and Round 2 information.

-- Click here for more information about step I of the planning phase and the planning phase application.
+- Click here for more information about the Planning Phase Application and submission.

-- Click here for the planning phase application.
+- Click here for the Planning Phase Application form.

 Applicants must submit a final proposal.
-Grantees will be announced and grant funded activities will begin in early 2018.
-Successful applicants will create industry focused solutions based on information received and lessons learned during the planning process.
+Grantees will be announced and grant-funded activities will begin in January 2018.
+Successful applicants will create industry-focused solutions based on information received and lessons learned during the planning process.

 |July 5, 2017||Release of Full Grant Guidelines|